donnovan-lyons/dlyons8.github.io/_posts/2020-05-03-spaceships_in_the_spring.markdown

 ### So Let me Tell You About the Spring

-Every year in the spring time, Jews around the world begin preparing for a holiday called Passover.
+Every year in the springtime, Jews around the world begin preparing for a holiday called Passover.
 That entails selling and searching and cleaning out anything which may have in it leavened grains.
 Yet when it comes to cleaning, people sometimes decide to go above and beyond the basics.
 They clean out their vehicles, bookshelves, cabinet drawers and entire homes.
 This is a lot of work however, and often times help is hired as result.
 Here in Jerusalem, Israel where I'm studying, it's common practice for students who have the time off to take advantage of this opportunity to go and clean homes for money.
 So, a friend and I thought:  This would be a great time to make some money, but why not create something that would enable us to help others find work and benefit from it as well?
 Hence

 ![Spring `Cleaner`s Logo](https://imgur.com/IkTg8AN.png)